chinmaypurav/blood-for-lives/README.md

 # Blood For Lives

-## A community project/concept aimed to help better and efficient management of Bloof Transfusion
+## A community project/concept aimed to help better and efficient management of Blood Transfusion

 ### Test Credentials for testing the application